 The Comprehensive Needs Assessment comprises an Assessment of Functioning and a Medical Evaluation.
-The Assessment of Functioning is usually completed by one or more medical or allied health practitioners who have specified qualifications and expertise in assessing a client's functional capacity and needs in everyday activities.
-The Medical Evaluation is completed by a medical practitioner or appropriately qualified nurse practitioner.
+The Assessment of Functioning is usually completed by one or more health practitioners with specified medical, nursing, or allied health qualifications and expertise in assessing a client's functional capacity and needs in everyday activities.
+The Medical Evaluation is completed by a medical practitioner, and can include collaboration with a nurse practitioner, mental health nurse practitioner, or a registered nurse with relevant experience as a clinical nurse specialist/consultant.
 However, on occasions, the two elements of the Comprehensive Needs Assessment may be completed by a single practitioner with appropriate qualifications, to expedite the process for clients and avoid repeat assessments.
 While the Comprehensive Needs Assessment is critical to informing a Diagnostic Evaluation, either one or both elements (i.e., Assessment of Functioning, Medical Evaluation) may be conducted and/or repeated at any time there is a change in the client's needs or circumstances.